PDOK/vectortiles-bgt-brt/README.md

 });
 ```

-Have a look at the [simple working example](https://github.com/PDOK/vectortiles-bgt-brt/blob/master/examples/mapbox_map.html).
+Have a look at this [simple working example](https://github.com/PDOK/vectortiles-bgt-brt/blob/master/examples/mapbox_map.html).

-### Qgis
+### QGIS 2.18

-Also Qgis supports vector tiles.
-To view the vector tiles in QGIS you can install the [Vector-Tiles-Reader-QGIS-Plugin](https://github.com/geometalab/Vector-Tiles-Reader-QGIS-Plugin) from Martin Boos.
+Also QGIS 2.18 supports vector tiles.
+To view the vector tiles in QGIS you can install the [Vector-Tiles-Reader-QGIS-Plugin](https://github.com/geometalab/Vector-Tiles-Reader-QGIS-Plugin) by Martin Boos.

-0. Before adding the Vector Tiles, you must focus your map on the Netherlands.
+0. Before adding the Vector Tiles, you must centre your map view on the Netherlands.
 Otherwise there will be no tile requests.
 1. `Add Vector Tile Layer`
-2. Create new connection, using the `tilejson.json` and `achtergrond.json` endpoints:
+2. Create a new connection, using the `tilejson.json` and `achtergrond.json` endpoints:

 <img src="./img/Add_VT_Layer_QGIS.png" width="600">